chetan6780/Complete-Preparation/Leetcode/README.md

 - If any list is empty, return the other list
 - Create dummy node to store new sorted lists
-- travese until one of the list is empty
+- traverse until one of the list is empty
   - if l1 is smaller, add l1 to new list, and move l1 to its next node
   - if l2 is smaller, add l2 to new list, and move l2 to its next node
   - move dummy pointer